rpyron/delim-SOM/README.md

 Chan, K.O. & Grismer, L. L. (2021).
 A standardized and statistically defensible framework for quantitative morphological analyses in taxonomic studies.
 Zootaxa, 5023: 293-300.

 Chan, K.O. and Grismer, L.L., 2022.
 GroupStruct: an R package for allometric size correction.
 Zootaxa, 5124(4), pp.471-482.

+Jakobsson, M. and Rosenberg, N.A., 2007.
+CLUMPP: a cluster matching and permutation program for dealing with label switching and multimodality in analysis of population structure.
+Bioinformatics, 23(14), pp.1801-1806.

 Jombart, T., 2008. adegenet: a R package for the multivariate analysis of genetic markers.
 Bioinformatics, 24(11), pp.1403-1405.